 Growing up in Ottawa, I was very lucky to live within spitting distance of Gatineau Park.
-As a kid I didn’t take advantage of the cross-country ski trails very often but if I lived in the area now, I would be a frequent visitor.

-Here’s why.
-Gatineau Park is only 20 minutes from downtown Ottawa.
+As a kid I didn’t take advantage of the cross-country ski trails very often but if I lived in the area now, I would be a frequent visitor, especially as Gatineau Park is only 20 minutes from downtown Ottawa.

-In the winter, it offers fabulous cross-country skiing on over 50 trails stretching from Gatineau to Wakefield.
+In the winter, cross country skiing in the Gatineau is possible on over 50 trails stretching from Gatineau to Wakefield.
 There are trails for every level of skier – and loads of them; 200 kilometres for classic skiers, about 100 kilometres for skate skiers and 45 kilometres of backcountry trails for people who like to explore.

 Across Gatineau Park, there are 15 starting points.
 It can be a bit confusing for someone new to the area so I’d definitely recommend a stop at the Gatineau Park Visitor Centreto get advice on local conditions; also, this is where you can pick up a map.

-We were there on a couple of cold days towards the end of last February.
+We were there on a couple of cold days towards the end of February.
 We wanted a good workout so we would stay warm, so chose to do trail #36.
 As you can see from the sign, dogs aren’t allowed – and either is nudism.

-The trail was pure delight, especially as our turnaround point was the rustic Herridge Shelter.
+Trail #36 was pure delight, especially as our turnaround point was the rustic Herridge Shelter.
 It’s now a Federal Heritage Building but originally it was home to a family from Ireland, and then William Duncan Herridge, a politician after whom it has been named.

-For a short side -trip, we decided to check out Healy House, another of the warming lodges, that was equally beautiful and in an even better location with sun pouring into the shelter on a cold winter afternoon.
+For a short side -trip, we decided to check out Healey House, another of the warming lodges, that was equally beautiful and in an even better location with sun pouring into the shelter on a cold winter afternoon.